Alexander Campbell Cameron: Early life and education

-Alexander Campbell was born on 30 December 1811, was the eldest son of Lieutenant-General Alexander Campbell of Monzie, M.P., and his wife Christina Menzies.
+Alexander Campbell was born on 30 December 1811.
+He was the eldest son of Lieutenant-General Alexander Campbell of Monzie, M.P., and his wife Christina Menzies.
 After his education, partly at home and partly at Sandhurst College, he entered the army in 1828 as ensign in the 32d Foot, of which regiment his father had been colonel.
 Serving some time in Canada with that regiment, he changed into the 15th Hussars under the Earl of Cardigan; but in 1835 he left the army, and engaged himself in the management of his landed property at Monzie, his father having died in 1832.

 Early political career

-At the time Campbell assumed the position of a country gentleman, the non-intrusion controversy was agitating all Scotland; and Mr Campbell adopted the views of the evangelical party in the Church.
+At the time Campbell assumed the position of a country gentleman, the non-intrusion controversy was agitating all Scotland; and Campbell adopted the views of the evangelical party in the Church.
 About this time he was asked by the Conservative electors in Argyllshire to oppose the Liberal candidate; but though he was unsuccessful in the election of 1837, he so effectively advocated the Church's claims during his canvass, as to draw the attention and win the confidence of the non-intrusion leaders.
-Having been ordained an elder in 1838, he began still more prominently to plead the Church's cause; for instance, when in 1840 he proposed Home Drummond on the hustings at Perth, he embodied in his speech a proposal for Parliamentary interference to obviate the dead-lock between the ecclesiastical and civil courts, which Thomas Chalmers characterized as "presenting a most felicitous solution of the whole difficulty."
+Having been ordained an elder in 1838, he began still more prominently to plead the Church's cause; for instance, when in 1840 he proposed Home-Drummond on the hustings at Perth, he embodied in his speech a proposal for Parliamentary interference to obviate the deadlock between the ecclesiastical and civil courts, which Thomas Chalmers characterized as "presenting a most felicitous solution of the whole difficulty."

 Member of Parliament

 In 1841 he was returned M.P. for the county of Argyll without a contest.
-He entered Parliament as a Liberal Conservative, and so attracted the notice of Sir Robert Peel as to be offered by him a subordinate place under Government; but Mr Campbell felt it better to be free from party control, and declined the appointment.
-At this period, in addition to his strong ecclesiastical convictions, he held Free Trade principles, and was a supporter of Vote by Ballot, both of which he insisted would prove truly Conservative measures.
-His first speech in the House of Commons on Scottish Church matters was delivered in March 1842, in the debate on Andrew Leith Hay's motion as to the exercise of Crown Patronage in the case of Elgin, — a speech which again drew forth the praise of Dr Chalmers, who, at the same time, urged him to push his proposed motion that the House should appoint a committee of its members to inquire into the Church's claims.
+He entered Parliament as a Liberal Conservative, and so attracted the notice of Sir Robert Peel as to be offered by him a subordinate place under Government; but Campbell felt it better to be free from party control, and declined the appointment.
+At this period, in addition to his strong ecclesiastical convictions, he held free trade principles, and was a supporter of vote by ballot, both of which he insisted would prove truly Conservative measures.
+His first speech in the House of Commons on Scottish Church matters was delivered in March 1842, in the debate on Andrew Leith Hay's motion as to the exercise of crown patronage in the case of Elgin, a speech which again drew forth the praise of Dr Chalmers, who, at the same time, urged him to push his proposed motion that the House should appoint a committee of its members to inquire into the Church's claims.
 This motion he did bring forward soon thereafter, and pled the expediency of such a step with great force of argument; but the motion was lost by 139 to 62.